ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 // → the CIA and FBI
 ```

-The replacement string can be a function to be invoked to create the
-new substring (to put in place of the substring received from parameter
-`#1`).
 The arguments supplied to this function are:

 | **Possible name** | **Supplied value** |
 | ----------------- | ------------------ |